landaire/landaire.net/content/2026-07-09-memory-safety-by-default-is-non-negotiable.md

 Before continuing any further: if you have a hobby project which you choose to write in `$lang` because you enjoy it, and are aware it has some sharp edges that can cut you from time to time, this is probably not addressed to you.
 Continue enjoying writing code in that language and ignore people like me who say it's not good enough.

-But if you are writing critical infrastructure (browsers, media codecs, networking stacks, etc.) and believe that you've dulled those edges: you are wrong.
+But if you are writing software that frequently finds itself on critical attack surface (browsers, media codecs, networking stacks, compression libs, etc.) and believe that you've dulled those edges: you are wrong.
 You will still get cut in ways you didn't predict, and the blade extends to cut your users too.

 ## The Consequences of Memory Corruption